joaovirtc/joaovirtc/README.md

 ## Whats up ! 👋

-Desenvolvedor de software full stack com 3 anos de experiência, especializado em Next.js, TypeScript, APIs escaláveis e Golang.
+Full stack software developer with 3 years of experience, specializing in Next.js, TypeScript, scalable APIs, and Golang.

 ## Connect with me 🚀